 Now let’s talk a little more about its unique features and see what makes it stand out from its competition.

 Product Overview And Features

 For everyone who wants to be a DJ even on a smaller scale, there are three things you have to keep in mind:

 In terms of design, the SZ2 absolute nails it.
 It looks like a professional controller and it behaves like one.
 It’s safe to say that having it will surely take your DJ game to the next level in terms of visuals.

 The layout is mirrored which means that it is a duo classical CDJ style set up just like the Numark NS7II.
 It actually feels like a full CDJ along with the DJM (DJM is a model line in Pioneer) set up.
-It is a full of features 4-deck controller which has two built-in audio interfaces and is fully compatible with Serato DJ Pro.
+It is full of features 4-deck controller which has two built-in audio interfaces and is fully compatible with Serato DJ Pro.

-In fact, one of the great benefits of this model is that it comes with a free Serato DJ Pro app which opens the doors for countless of other possibilities for you.
+In fact, one of the great benefits of this model is that it comes with a free Serato DJ Pro app which opens the doors for countless other possibilities for you.
 With the level of control you have plus the software you get you can even use it in your home studio to either mix, create samples, or simply practice.

 It doesn’t have its own display but everything is laid out so well that visually-wise you won’t need an external display.
 Still, using Serato will require a laptop powerful enough to process everything.